Hello and welcome to SFU Library!

 Citation or reference management tools collect your journal article, book, or other document citations together in one place, and help you create properly formatted bibliographies in almost any style — in seconds.
 Citation management tools help you keep track of your sources while you work and store your references for future use and reuse.

-The library is currently working on making research with an Aboriginal/Indigenous perspective more identifiable to researchers.
-In particular, we have worked with the Indigenous Students Centre to create an SFU First Nations Scholarly Community in SUMMIT - SFU Library's Research Repository where works with an Aboriginal/Indigenous perspective are readily identifiable.
+The library is currently working on making research with Indigenous perspectives more identifiable to researchers.
+In particular, we have worked with the Indigenous Students Centre to create an SFU First Nations Scholarly Community in SUMMIT - SFU Library's Research Repository where works with an Indigenous perspective are readily identifiable.

-If you are interested in locating SFU theses or dissertations with an Aboriginal/Indigenous perspective, we have a general guide for locating theses at SFU library.
+If you are interested in locating SFU theses or dissertations with an Indigenous perspective, we have a general guide for locating theses at SFU library.

 Please feel free to contact your liaison librarian if you require further assistance locating graduate research projects of interest.